selinadeng/ethereum-lab2/README.md

    Visit https://remix.ethereum.org/
  and run Remix in the same browser where you installed your Metamask wallet.

-   The Metamask wallet was installed in Lab 1.
+   The Metamask wallet was installed in step 2 of Lab 1.

 3) In Remix, choose Solidity and create a new file named "NameValue.sol".
 Be careful to choose a compiler version that is supported by the code ( solidity >=0.4.22 <0.6.0 )